chrisculy/Divida/README.md

 Divida
 ======

-A library and Windows Store application that helps divide costs for group activities such as shared groceries or camping trips.
+A library for dividing up costs for group activities such as shared groceries or camping trips.